-Libros Antena Books is an imprint for small-scale bilingual DIY books and pamphlets.
-Our books are home-made, hand-bound (usually), accessibly priced, and intended for live human touch.
+Libros Antena Books is an imprint for small-scale bilingual DIY books and pamphlets that since 2012 has published 10 chapbooks.
+Our books are home-made, often hand-bound, accessibly priced, and intended for live human touch.
 We are committed to enthusiastically celebrating the work of other small and tiny presses, and to supporting others in making their own publications by sharing our bookmaking skills through workshops, web-based tutorials, and how-to pamphlets.
 Our books are distributed independently and through Half Letter Press.

 Published in 2014, these five pamphlets lay out the principal lines of thinking and action that guide the work of Antena.
 Each of these pamphlets in available in three PDF formats for your reading convenience: an English version, a Spanish version and a bilingual version that is the same PDF we use to produce the hard copies of the pamphlet; just print double-sided, fold and staple to make the bilingual pamphlets.
 Or you can always email us to have hard copies mailed to you or you can purchase through Half Letter Press.

 ¡Todas Somos Una! / We Women, One Woman!
 A View of the Lived Experience of Domestic Workers is a co-publication of La Colmena (The Beehive) Domestic Workers Collective and Libros Antena Books.
 The book was written by the women of the collective, which is a project of the Fe y Justicia Workers Center.
 The goal of La Colmena is to organize housecleaners, nannies, and caregivers, providing trainings and support to build the collective power of domestic workers in Houston.